 The tour companies tend to provide appropriate footwear and thermal suits.
 Even though you may not need the suits it’s worth getting them to roll around in the snow and to avoid the smell of smoke from the fire on your clothes.

 Most of the tour guides have professional cameras to take pictures which is always a bonus when you don’t have an SLR.
 Also, they know what they are doing.

 Our tour guide Kerttu took us towards Finland where we stopped, set up cameras, played with lots of snow, drank tea and hot chocolate and ate healthy homemade snacks while waiting for some light activity.
 She looked at the forecast and thought it would be a good time to move to Finland.
 We drove up to the border, parked up and started our hunt again.
 The skies were clear and watching the shooting stars and trying to worth out what’s what was amazing on its own.

 Kerttu set up the cameras, started a quick fire and gave us all a flask of warm filling vegetable soup.
-After this we toasted some marshmallows.
-Through out Kerttu was checking her camera and keeping and eye on any activity.
-In the middle of eating our marshmallows she spotted some aurora activity.
+After this, we toasted some marshmallows.
+Throughout Kerttu was checking her camera and keeping an eye on any activity.
+In the middle of eating our marshmallows, she spotted some aurora activity.

 She took photos of us with the lights as soon as she could which was great cause the activity only lasted three minutes.
 It was amazing.

 The SLR’s have better focus and can capture the lights much better than we can see them so it’s always worth getting a professional photo done.
 The tour guides tend to email them over to you in a couple of days.